Activists hope to take impeachment fight to the streets

 She noted that Indivisible, like MoveOn, has backed impeachment since Trump fired FBI Director James Comey in May 2017.

-It was then that MoveOn reserved a critical URL, impeachment.org, that will now, after more than two years, be used as the hub to plan national protests.
+It was then that MoveOn reserved a critical URL, impeach.org, that will now, after more than two years, be used as the hub to plan national protests.

-Note: This story has been updated to correct the URL for the marches to impeach.org.